Washington’s culture connects our communities and drives our economy.

 Featured programs

-Explore the Washington State Art Collection at My Public Art Portal
+Explore the Washington’s State Art Collection at My Public Art Portal

 Explore Washington’s State Art Collection online!
-My Public Art Portal connects you to over 5,000 artworks located at K-12 schools, colleges, universities, and state agencies across Washington state.
+My Public Art Portal connects you to more than 5,200 artworks located at K-12 schools, colleges, universities, and state agencies across Washington State.

 Learn about the Billy Frank Jr. Statue Project